How to Track Calls When Using a Vanity Phone Number

 Advertising for Personal Injury Clients With Google Ads?

-There are 3 quick easy ways to save money and run a more efficient Google Ads campaign.
+There are 3 quick, easy ways to save money and run a more efficient Google Ads campaign.
 (Google Ads was formally known as Google AdWords.)

-With these three methods, we eliminated 100% of irrelevant searches/clicks and, although not all calls are viable personal injury cases, every call has been from someone injured in an accident.
+With these three methods, we eliminated 100% of irrelevant searches/clicks, and although not all calls are viable personal injury cases, every call has been from someone injured in an accident.

 Change Your Google Ads Keyword Bidding Type